k0pernicus/FrameTech/README.md

 ## TODO

-1. Get the monitor via GLFW, and set the refresh rate based on the monitor device output,
+1. DONE: Get the monitor via GLFW, and set the refresh rate based on the monitor device output,
 2. Improve the shaders bindings,
 3. Make a todo statement about what to move from pipeline / render / swapchain / ... to ...,
 4. Make a proper FPS count + display it on screen,